 Government-Wide Financial Statements - The government-wide financial statements are reported using the economic resources measurement focus and the accrual basis of accounting.
 Revenues are recorded when earned and expenses are recorded when a liability is incurred, regardless of the timing of related cash flows.
 Property taxes are recognized as revenues in the year for which they are levied.
-Grants and similar items are recognized as revenue as soon as all eligibility requirements imposed by the grantor or provider have been met.
+Special assessment revenue is recognized at the time of the special assessment levy.
+All other revenue items are considered to be measurable and available only when cash is received by the government.
 As a general rule, the effect of internal activity has been eliminated from the government-wide financial statements.

 Fund Financial Statements - Governmental fund financial statements are reported using the current financial resources measurement focus and the modified accrual basis of accounting.
 Revenues are recognized as soon as they are both measurable and available.
 Revenues are considered to be available when they are collectible within the current period or soon enough thereafter to pay liabilities of the current period.
 For this purpose, the District considers revenues to be available if they are collected within 60 days of the end of the current fiscal period.
 Expenditures generally are recorded when a liability is incurred, as under accrual accounting.
 However, debt service expenditures are recorded only when payment is due.
 As permitted by generally accepted accounting principles, the District applies the "early recognition" option for debt service payments.
-Property tax resources are provided in Debt Service Fund during the current year for the payment of debt service principal and interest due early in the following year (less than one month).
+Special assessment resources are provided in Debt Service Fund during the current year for the payment of debt service principal and interest due early in the following year (less than one month).
 Therefore the expenditures and related liabilities have been recognized.